mph-/lcapy/doc/schematics.rst

 In this example, the `chip2121` keyword specifies a block with two pins on the left, one on the bottom, two on the right, and one at the top.
 The pins are enumerated anti-clockwise from top-left.
-If a pin name has an underscore, it is not labelled.
-A connection to a pin is prefixed by the name of the chip, for example, `U1.PIO1`.
+If a pin name starts with an underscore, it is not labelled (this may change).
+If the pin name starts with dot, the connection to the pin is prefixed by the name of the chip, for example, `U1.PIO1`.

 The supported chips are:
  - `chip1310`